 How you can increase durability

 Professional tool companies do their best to produce durable tools; the rest is up to the user.
+How a tool is treated can add or subtract years of tool life.
 Here are some things you can do to increase durability:

 - Use quality accessories, they can cause excessive tool vibration.